Everything an employer needs to know about returning to the workplace

 Business owners are facing a number of tough questions from employees as the UK begins to return to the office.
 In the first instance, we would advise employers to take a practical approach, communicating to employees as much as possible, and doing everything in their power to ensure the safe working of their workforce.

-At Percy Hughes & Roberts, our Head of Employment, Sarah Simcott, boasts years of experience and promises a confidential, friendly, and honest approach to all issues within the employment law field.
+At Percy Hughes & Roberts, we boast years of experience and promise a confidential, friendly, and honest approach to all issues within the employment law field.